China's Wang meets Lavrov in Bali ahead of G20 talks

 Despite criticism, Beijing has upheld friendly ties with Russia as Western nations have sought to isolate President Vladimir Putin's government from the global financial and diplomatic order over the military assault on its neighbour.

+Lavrov informed Wang "about the implementation of the main missions of the special military operation" in Ukraine and reiterated Moscow's rhetoric that its aim is to "denazify" the country, a Russian foreign ministry statement said.

+"Both parties underlined the unacceptable nature of unilateral sanctions adopted by circumventing the UN."

-US Secretary of State Antony Blinken will be in attendance and is set to hold bilateral talks with Wang on Saturday.
+US Secretary of State Antony Blinken arrived in Bali late on Thursday and will hold bilateral talks with Wang on Saturday.

-But he will shun a direct meeting with his Russian counterpart even though they are set for their first showdown since the outbreak of war.
+But he will shun a direct meeting with his Russian counterpart even though they are set for their first showdown since the outbreak of war in February.

 Blinken last saw Lavrov in January in Geneva, where the top US diplomat warned Russia of massive consequences if it went ahead and invaded Ukraine, which it did on February 24.